The Mill and Mill Inn, Sax Rd, Framlingham - History

 Note that the buildings in 1948 Pageant Place are post-war pre-fab homes, which were replaced by council houses later.

 As can be seen from the above maps, in the C19 Fram used to end where Haynings Farm stands opposite Jeaffreson's Well and the Saxmundham Road starts, as shown in the 1896 photo below.
-The Sax Rd can be seen receding into the distance and the Mill Inn was in a little group with the mill and bakehouse, all out on their own just round the bend at the furthest point that you can see below.
-Actually, the mill and associated buildings could be more directly accessed via the track beyond the gate visible to the left of Jeaffreson's Well, as can be seen on the 1883 and 1903 maps above.
+The Sax Rd can be seen receding into the distance and the Mill Inn was in a little group with the mill, all out on their own just round the bend at the furthest point that you can see below.
+Actually, the mill and associated buildings could be more directly accessed via the track beyond the gate visible to the left of Jeaffreson's Well, diagonally across what is now the Pageant Field, as can be seen on the 1883 and 1903 maps above.
+It can be seen that this forms a straight run with Castle Street then continues diagonally over the next field to join with Old Way.
+Old Way is the wide track that tees north off the Sax Rd after the last house in Fram (no. 49).
+It is indeed very old, it was already called Old Way in 1547.

 Jeaffreson's Well with Sax Rd beyond